Ulupamir: Traditions

-Generally speaking, they have an older Turkish culture.
+Generally speaking, they have an older Turkic culture.
 They are very hospitable and are known for their folk dances and colorful weddings.

 Every year in June there is an Ayran Fair which works to preserve the village's identity and unique culture.
 The event starts by reading the Epic of Manas, with traditional clothes, handcrafts, decorations and symbols on display.
 The national sport of the Kyrgyz, the mounted "Kökbörü" (Gökböğrü or Buskashi) is played as well as an eating contest.

 Food

-The traditional foods include manti stuffed with Five Fingers, Kyrgyz rice, bread and meat, different types of meat and cheese börek and various types of doughy food.
+The traditional foods include manti stuffed with beshbarmak, Kyrgyz rice, bread and meat, different types of meat and cheese börek and various types of doughy food.

-Geography

-The village is located 132 kilometres from Van and 32 kilometres from Erciş.

-Climate

-The village shares Turkey's continental climate zone.

 Economy

 The village's economy is based primarily on agriculture and animal husbandry.